bodaro/riveroad/important.md

 * Pickup outside poop after your dog
 * No shoes in the house (especially wet shoes and boots)
 * Do not smoke on the property
 * The house is in the woods.
 There may be rodents and other animals on the grounds and in the house.
 There may be insects in the house.
-There are coyotes (which may eat your pets) and occasionally bears.
+There are coyotes (which may eat your pets) and occasionally there are bears in the area.
 * Make sure _all_ of your guests are aware of these items and the _Rules_ page.

 ##### Operations

 * WiFi is "canard"
-* Use the SONY remote to turn of/off the TV and to select input:
+* Use the SONY remote to turn on/off the TV and to select input:
   * __HDMI 1__: DISH TV
   * __HDMI 2__: the white _HDMI-Mini DVI_ cable (which you can connect to your computer)
   * __HDMI 3__: Apple TV (if available)